mfessenden/SKTiled/README.md

 [![CocoaPods Compatible][pod-image]][pod-url]

-**SKTiled** is a Swift framework for using [Tiled](http://www.mapeditor.org) content with [Apple's SpriteKit][spritekit-url], allowing the creation of game assets from Tiled's .tmx files.
-Inspired by [TilemapKit](http://tilemapkit.com) and written purely in Swift, I began working on this after the development of TilemapKit was halted, primarily to learn Apple's new programming language.
-I've decided to open-source it in case others find it helpful.
+**SKTiled** is a framework for using [Tiled][tiled-url] assets with [Apple's SpriteKit][spritekit-url], built from the ground up with Swift.
+This project began life as an exercise to learn Apple's new programming language for a game project, but I've decided to release it as open source with the hopes that others will find it useful. **SKTiled** is up-to-date and supports **Tiled's** major features, including all map & object types.

 Current release is Swift 3/macOS 10.11/iOS 10+.
 For Swift 4/Xcode 9, see the [**swift4**][swift4-url] branch.